 You might need some care and support at home due to stomach cancer or its treatment.
-A lot of practical and emotional support is available to you.
+Find out about practical and emotional support available to you.

 Contact your GP for help with any medical problems that come up when you're at home.
 They can also make referrals to nursing services for you.
 There are different types of nursing services.